Matrix models and a proof of the open analog of Witten's conjecture: Introduction

-\item $N\subset (\cup_i V(G_i))\times(\cup_i V(G_i))$ is a set of \emph{ordered} pairs of boundary marked points $(v_1,v_2)$ of the $G_i$'s which we identify.
 After the identification of the vertices~$v_1$ and~$v_2$ the corresponding point in the graph is called a node.
 The vertex~$v_1$ is called the legal side of the node and the vertex~$v_2$ is called the illegal side of the node.